 We don't want this blog to rank high on Google.
 We don't want to invest in SEO.
 We don't want the majority of the people (or our clients) to read our memoirs.
 We will continue to write because we love to write and organize a timeline of our lives to reflect back upon many years from now.
 We still get notes from randoms who find us across the world and those notes are fun, but we don't want to manage viewership or traffic or manage people's feelings anymore.
 For us, ebwoodward.com is a journal that we're confident enough to leave unlocked in a public place, letting our words hang in the abyss with no reassurance that they will ever be read, validated or relevant.
 For us, this is enough.

 Update January 3, 2022: @e.b.woodward Instagram (food, travel, fun) still exists, and is set to private.
-We do accept new friends, but we're not looking to be well known hence the privacy setting!
-Since writing this post back in 2017/2018, we have successfully used our social media to drive over $2MM in sales - real dollars and cents - to our very own store!
+We do love making new friends, but we're not looking to be well known!
+Since writing this post back in 2017/2018, we have successfully used our social media to drive over $2MM - real dollars and cents - to our very own store!
 We are happily (mostly) anonymous these days.
 If you're going to influence anything, do it for your own brand, brick and mortar.
 The point should be yielding joy and income.
+We keep our social media as a fun outlet and so those searching for us have full transparency.

 Erin & Brandon